-2. Conditions and Requirements for Importing Food to the Kingdom of Saudi Arabia
+2. Conditions & Requirements for Importing Food to Saudi Arabia

-The conditions (a 42-page document) were notified to WTO on February 1, 2018, as G/SPS/N/SAU/273/Add.1 and was partially enforced at the end of 2018.
+The document titled, "Conditions and Requirements for Importing Food to the Kingdom of Saudi Arabia," was notified to WTO SPS Committee on February 1, 2018 (as G/SPS/N/SAU/273/Add.1) and was partially enforced at the end of 2018.
+Please note the following link for more information (Conditions and Requirements for Importing Food to the Kingdom of Saudi Arabia).

 The document was intended to apply to all food products imported to Saudi Arabia.
 Its intended objectives are as follows:

-- Lay down the conditions and requirements, which must be met by competent authorities in countries intending to export food products to Saudi Arabia. - Provide assurances from competent authority (s) in exporting countries that the establishments wishing to export their products to Saudi Arabia comply with the regulations approved by Saudi Arabia related to human, animal, and plant health. - Ensure food safety and facilitate movement of international trade.
+- Lay down the conditions and requirements, which must be met by competent authorities in countries intending to export food products to Saudi Arabia. - Provide assurances from competent authority(s) in exporting countries that the establishments wishing to export their products to Saudi Arabia comply with the regulations approved by Saudi Arabia related to human, animal, and plant health. - Ensure food safety and facilitate movement of international trade.